keyeypee/postal-codes-locator/README.md

 ## Application Implementation

 - Made a Search bar which filters out the postal codes based on postal codes and names of the locations.
 It triggers filter only when user stops for atleast 300 ms (Used `debounce` for that).

 - For Table, used `Virtual Scroll Concept`, it takes filtered results from Search bar or total results as prop.
-It loads on few records in DOM that in view only, thus optimising memory uses.
-Also once user stops scrolling for atleast 300 ms (`debounce` again), then only it triggers re-render of markers on Google Map on side.
+It loads only few records in DOM that are in current view only, thus optimizing memory uses.
+Also once user stops scrolling for atleast 300 ms (`debounce` again), then only it triggers re-render of markers on Google Map on right side.
 Thus preventing unnecessary re-renders.

 - In Map Section, drawing markers for records that are in current view only.
-Created a `LatLngBound` accross current markers, thus making them to come to view every time new markers are drawn.
+Created a `LatLngBound` accross current markers, thus making them to come to view and zoome in, every time new markers are drawn.

 - Used styled-components for writing CSS in SCSS style.

 ## Setup